Set 10: Form, Structure & Sense (Advanced)

 PASSAGE

-The novelist's prose style, which critics have described as both sparse and _______ recalls the minimalist tradition of Hemingway while incorporating modernist fragmentation.
+Recent studies show that the novelist's prose style, which critics have described as both sparse and _______ recalls the minimalist tradition of Hemingway while incorporating modernist fragmentation.

 Which choice completes the text so that it conforms to the conventions of Standard English?